James-Brandt/james-brandt.github.io/_posts/2025-07-18-satellite-attitude-stabilisation.md

 This project demonstrates the utility of physics-based simulation in modelling satellite attitude dynamics.
 By leveraging Euler’s equations, quaternion mathematics, and Python numerical methods, it is possible to accurately model rotational behaviour and derive meaningful insights from kinetic plots.
 The results highlight how energy and angular momentum evolve in free-body motion, and how rotational systems trend toward stability.

 Future extensions could include:
-- Magnetorquer or reaction wheel control
+- Magnetorquer or reaction wheel control.
-- Perturbation modelling (gravity gradient torque, SRP)
+- Perturbation modelling (gravity gradient torque, SRP).
-- Kalman filtering for state estimation
+- Kalman filtering for state estimation.

 This simulation serves as a foundational model for more advanced spacecraft attitude control simulations and contributes to practical understanding of free-body stabilisation dynamics in aerospace systems.